 A $240,000 VA loan at 6.5% (30-year): PI = $1,518/month Property taxes at 1% annually: $200/month Homeowner's insurance: $100/month Total housing cost: ~$1,818/month

-BAH of $1,950 covers all of it, leaving roughly $132/month.
-That margin is real equity building on the government's tab — but it's not a cushion for repairs, appliances, or unexpected costs.
+BAH of $2,050 covers all of it, leaving roughly $232/month.
+That margin can help build equity when the full ownership cost, expected tour length, and PCS exit plan make sense — but it is not a cushion for repairs, appliances, or unexpected costs.

 For your exact duty station BAH rate, the BAH Calculator has 2026 DTMO data for every ZIP code and grade.
 For side-by-side comparison between two duty stations, the Compare Your PCS Move calculator includes BAH rates alongside housing market data.